qlient-org/python-qlient/docs/usage/schema.md

 # Schema

+The schema is a core part of graphql.

 ## Custom Schema

 In some cases, for example when the introspection has been disabled on the graphql api, you'd want to manually create